juancumbeq/platzi-react-with-vite-tailwind/README.md

 # [PRODUCT SEARCH]()

-Once we got the app runing we need to refactor the api request, it means relocate the request in the context component instead of the Home page.
-At the same time another global state is created to store the word written in the search input.
+Once we have the app running, we need to refactor the API request, which means relocating the request to the context component instead of the Home page.
+At the same time, another global state is created to store the word written in the search input.

 Context: